Celtics reach NBA Finals, hold off Heat 100-96 in Game 7 - Local News 8

 AP Basketball Writer

-MIAMI (AP) — Jayson Tatum scored 26 points, Jaylen Brown and Marcus Smart each added 24 and the Boston Celtics held off a frantic rally in the final seconds to beat the Miami Heat 100-96 on Sunday night and reach the NBA Finals for the first time since 2010.
+Eastern Conference finals MVP Jayson Tatum led the way with 26 points, Jaylen Brown and Marcus Smart each added 24 and the Celtics beat the Miami Heat 100-96 on Sunday night to earn a berth in the NBA Finals against the Golden State Warriors.

-Al Horford added 14 rebounds for the Celtics, who never trailed on the way to pulling off a Game 7 win on the road — and not including the bubble, that was the first such victory for the storied franchise since beating Milwaukee for the 1974 NBA title.

-Next up for Boston: the Golden State Warriors in a series that starts Thursday in San Francisco.

 An 9-0 run, capped by a 3-pointer from Max Strus with 51 seconds left, got the Heat within 98-96.
-They had a chance for the lead with about 17 seconds to go when Butler tried a 3-pointer from the right wing, but it missed — and the Celtics escaped.

-Boston forced the Heat into nine consecutive misses during a crucial stretch of the fourth quarter, using that stretch to turn an 82-79 lead into a 90-79 edge — and the Celtics, who had lost each of their last four trips to the East finals, found a way to hold on.
+They got no closer.
+Boston would not be denied, and now is 2-0 in Game 7s in these playoffs after ousting defending champion Milwaukee in the East semis.

+“It’s just one of those really tough moments,” Heat coach Erik Spoelstra said.
+“You can’t prepare for it. … It’s one of the worst feelings into the world to address your locker room after a game like this.”

 Kyle Lowry scored 15 for the Heat.
 Grant Williams finished with 11 for the Celtics.